 Conclusion

-For more information about the vc_map() function and how to extend WPBakery, refer to the official documentation: VC Map Inner API.
+For the full parameter reference, see the official documentation: VC Map Inner API.